gvart/jb-build-tracker/README.md

 1. Add more validations steps
 2. Allow customers to create scheduled build using  Intervals(i.e. P5D), Date Time, etc.
 3. Add more metrics to track SLA,configure monitoring and tracking using micrometer and push all these metrics to DataDog/Prometheus/Elasticsearch
 4. Assuming that we have authentication service, I'd verify that user has access to register workflows for a specific projectKey
+5. I'd add some ore API endpoints, so customer can update and delete registered workflows.
+6. Sanitize options and remove unused parameters